newptcai/Zeno/README.md

 for manipulate symbolic expressions--when I do not know how to transform an expression through programming, at least I can copy-paste it and change it manually.

 Zeno is a collection of helper functions that I wrote the past few months.
-Usually they are just a wrapper for one-line codes.
-But I gradually learned to write them in better and more conciser ways, thanks to many helps that I get from [mathematica.stackexchange.com](https://mathematica.stackexchange.com).
+Usually they are just wrappers for one-line codes.
+But I gradually learned to write them in better and more conciser ways, thanks to many helps that I got from [mathematica.stackexchange.com](https://mathematica.stackexchange.com).
 Hopefully these will also be helpful for others.
+At least by checking the code, you will see how to do certain things in Mathematica.

 Zeno currently contains these packages: